-Campaign to avoid confusion over new GCSEs - BBC News
+Campaign to avoid new GCSE confusion

 Head teachers' leader Malcolm Trobe said pupils had a good grasp of the new grading system but he thought parents would be less well informed and that employers would be even less aware of the changes.

+"The costs of the examination reforms have been colossal and it is questionable whether it has been worthwhile," said Prof Baird.

+"Our examination system is in a perpetual state of reform, caused by different ministers wanting to put their stamp on the system."

-A spokesman for Ofqual said 600,000 students would have taken the new GCSEs and it was "essential to communicate these changes to a wide audience, including students, teachers, parents and employers".
+A spokesman for Ofqual said 600,000 students would have taken the new GCSEs this summer and it was "essential to communicate these changes to a wide audience, including students, teachers, parents and employers".

 "The money has been spent on the development of original films, which have been viewed around 10 million times, as well as printed materials and social media advertising.